 Lesson #3: Develop Laser-Sharp Focus

-Zirtual and author of Escaping the 9 to 5 Blog
+Zirtual and author of Escaping the 9 to 5 Blog.

 When asked in a recent interview what she would tell a younger version of herself if she could travel through time, Kate responded with that she would “focus on one thing at a time.
 Be insanely persistent..[and] change rapidly in order to reach that end goal.”
 Research by scientists at UC Irvine and the US Army has found even checking email continuously throughout the workday can reduce productivity.
-Making a point to eliminate distractions whenever possible can increase efficiency.
+Making a point to eliminate distractions whenever possible can increase C.

 Lesson #4: Risk More